How can I make a frozen custard store’s site more responsive?

 Task: find information about the restaurant

 By doing this, users would show the ease of the site’s navigation and thus give me a better idea for what to improve.
 As seen below, the user flow attests to how I streamlined my version, for both desktop and mobile.
-Additionally, I opted not to create a task flow given the simplicity of the site.
+Given the simplicity of the site, I opted not to create a task flow.

 User flow was simple and easy to navigate.